TeachMeTW/ProjectBracket-ML/README.md

 # Info:

-Facial Recognition.
+Facial Recognition or other kinds.
 More to be added here.